ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/IntroductionToHierarchicalClusteringWithCode.markdown

   NewRow <- c(Large_Pizza_Total_Sample[i],Large_Pizza_Hole_Sample[i])
   #NewRow is a temporary variable which changes on each iteration
   NewDataFrame <- rbind(NewDataFrame,NewRow)
-  #rbind adds the "NewRow" to the bottom of the data frame.
+  #rbind adds the 'NewRow' to the bottom of the data frame.
 }

 for (i in 1:5){